What is angina?

 - It’s your heart telling you that it needs more oxygen.

-- You need to take a break from what you’re doing and/or take your medication.
+- You need to stop what you’re doing, rest and/or take your medication.

 - It’s almost always a sign that you have blocked arteries and heart disease.